dbu9/sciencechronicle.org/content/en/article/the-theory-of-post-imperialism-and-the-immigration-dilemma/index.md

 ## Islamobolsheviks

 This narrative introduces a term, "Islamobolsheviks," to describe those who challenge the established power structures previously dominated by imperial beneficiaries.
-The label is crafted from combining "Islamic," reflecting the predominant origin of immigrants in Europe and the USA, and "Bolsheviks," indicating a strategy to overturn the current power dynamics through the mobilization of mass immigration.
+The label is crafted from combining [Islamic](https://en.wikipedia.org/wiki/Islam), reflecting the predominant origin of immigrants in Europe and the USA, and [Bolsheviks](https://en.wikipedia.org/wiki/Bolsheviks), indicating a strategy to overturn the current power dynamics through the mobilization of mass immigration.
 This terminology seeks to encapsulate the tactical approach of utilizing immigrants from predominantly Islamic countries as a means to challenge and potentially alter the prevailing political landscape.

 |Islamobolsheviks|
 |---------------|